poppa-squat/skeletal-subspace-deformation/README.md

 | **Written by me** | `assignment_code/assignment2/SkeletonNode.cpp` · `SkeletonNode.hpp`<br>`gloo/Transform.cpp` — the `GetLocalToAncestorMatrix` and `GetLocalToWorldMatrix` methods |
 | **Provided to me** | `gloo/` — the "GLOO" rendering framework (scene graph, renderer, shaders, camera, mesh/OBJ loading, ImGui integration)<br>`assignment_code/assignment2/main.cpp` and `SkeletonViewerApp.cpp` — application scaffolding and slider UI<br>`assets/` — the `.obj` / `.skel` / `.attach` model data<br>`CMakeLists.txt` — the build system |

-So: the skeleton parsing, the skinning math, the normal recomputation, and the scene-graph transform composition are mine.
-The window, the renderer, the shaders, and the models are not.

-The provided framework carries no license or copyright header, and is reproduced here only as the context needed to make my own code readable and runnable.

 ---

 ## Implementation notes